 About the garden

-Located in the rolling hills of North Devon, the 50-acre garden at Castle Hill is a haven of tranquility surrounding the magnificent Palladian House.
-Enhanced and tended by Lord and Lady Arran, this beautiful expanse of gardens offers a wealth of sights and scents that change with the seasons.
-From the pinks, reds and whites of the camellias in the spring to the red, amber and gold of the autumn leaves and a heady scent of lavender through May to July, you can enjoy the gardens at any time of year.
+Located in the rolling hills of North Devon, the 50-acre garden at Castle Hill is a haven of tranquillity surrounding the magnificent Palladian House.
+Enhanced and tended by many generations of the family, this beautiful expanse of gardens offers a wealth of sights and scents that change with the seasons; from the pinks, reds and whites of the camellias in the spring, followed by 170 different magnolias, profusions of rhododendrons and pastel coloured azaleas.